muthhukumar/personal-website/content/blog/object-key-pattern.md

 categories: ['javascript', 'refactoring']
 draft: false
 description: "In this blog post, you'll learn how to avoid multiple if check using object key pattern in javascript and what problem it solves."
+banner: /images/object-key-pattern.jpeg
+bannerCredit: Photo by Pixabay from Pexels
 ---

 # Object key pattern